postsharp/Metalama.Documentation/conceptual/SDK/aspect-weavers.md

 1. Create an "interface" project (it must target .NET Standard 2.0), which will contain your custom attributes.
 2. Add a reference to the _Metalama.Framework_ package (but not  _Metalama.Framework.Sdk_).
-3. Define an aspect custom attribute as usually, e.g.
+3. Define an aspect custom attribute as usual, e.g.

     ```cs
     public class AutoCancellationAttribute : TypeAspect { }